rmcintosh/HTTP-Tiny-Bandwidth/README.md

 # DESCRIPTION

 HTTP::Tiny::Bandwidth is a HTTP::Tiny subclass which can limits download speed.

-If you want to use LWP with limitation of download speed, see [eg](https://github.com/shoichikaji/HTTP-Tiny-Bandwidth/tree/master/eg) directory.
+If you want to use LWP::UserAgent with limitation of download speed, see [eg](https://github.com/shoichikaji/HTTP-Tiny-Bandwidth/tree/master/eg) directory.

 HTTP::Tiny::Bandwidth->mirror accepts `{ limit_bps => LIMIT_BIT_PER_SEC }` argument.